retry51776/notes/psychlogy/README.md

 >
 > Bottom up approach
 > > Start from what I can do, build a module at a time, then start combine module.

+- When leader w strong ego, leader's ability is ceiling of their team.

 ## Framework
 > Life is a video game